rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Widgets.md

 ListEditor is a PopupEditor class used to edit a list of strings.

 #### [Widgets\::ColourPicker](../../Source/GUI/Widgets/Widgets_ColourPicker.h)
-ColourPicker provides a component used to select color values.
+ColourPicker provides a component used to select colour values.